ingadhoc/product/product_pricelist/README.rst

 Pricelists information on Products
 ==================================

-This modules add a new field on producs sales tab that shows price for that product for every pricelist.
+This modules adds a funcionality to show the price for that product for every pricelist.
 On installation it also changes sale pricelist option to "Advanced pricing based on formula"

 Installation
 ============